the-catman/objectab/README.md

 # Q&A

-## Why isn't the package published on NPM?

-* It was, I just eventually deleted it along with my account.

-## Why did you delete it on NPM?

-* I don't like NPM's policy of making my email address public.

 ## What is this library?

 * This is a library for converting some JavaScript objects into a Uint8Array and back.
 However, I didn't originally come up with the idea of doing this.